-A few months ago I asked my lovely daughter in law, Becky, if she would share her late grandmother Viola’s recipe for Never Fail Pie Crust.
+A few months ago I asked my lovely daughter-in-law, Becky, if she would share her late grandmother Viola’s recipe for Never Fail Pie Crust.
 As a result, Becky and her family graciously are allowing us that special privilege.
 Therefore, in today’s post, we are sharing not one, but TWO incredible recipes!

 Thus, we present: Viola’s Never Fail Pie Crust and the Legend of Bob Andy Pie.
+(The following information has been provided by Becky & her family.)

 My grandma, Viola Ruth Miller, gave me the EASIEST, foolproof, delightfully flaky pie crust recipe of all time!

-My grandmother Viola has some serious street cred with pie making.
+My grandmother Viola has some serious street cred with pie-making.
 She grew up Amish and later worked for nearly 5 years at a pie pantry shop.
 I know everyone says their pie crust is easy…but trust me, this is the real deal.
 It’s not finicky if it’s over handled.

-If you mess up when rolling it out, you can start over because this stuff is like play dough.
+If you mess up when rolling it out, you can start over because this stuff is like play-dough.
 It also freezes great for whipping up dessert in a pinch.
 The recipe comes from a co-worker she made drapes with back in the day.
-God bless you sweet drape maker.
+God bless you, sweet drape maker.

 However, this recipe wouldn’t be complete without filling it with Bob Andy Pie.
 My grandma is famous for this dessert in her circle of friends and kinfolk.
 Growing up, she baked on Saturdays, and roughly twice a month her family enjoyed this unique cream pie custard—spiced with cinnamon and cloves.